dstadulis/tag/README.md

 * Wherever a "file" is expected, a list of files may be used instead.
 These are provided as separate parameters.
 * Note that directories can be tagged as well, so directories may be specified instead of files.
 * The --all, --enter, and --recursive options apply to --add, --remove, --set, --match, and --list, and control whether hidden files are processed and whether directories are entered and/or processed recursively.
 If a directory is supplied, but neither of --enter or --recursive, then the operation will apply to the directory itself, rather than to its contents.
-* The operation selector --add, --remove, --set, --match, --list, --find, or --usage may be abbreviated as -a, -r, -s, -m, -l, -f, or -u respectively.
+* The operation selector --add, --remove, --set, --match, --list, --find, --invert-find, or --usage may be abbreviated as -a, -r, -s, -m, -l, -f, -F, or -u respectively.
 All of the options have a short version, in fact.
 See see the synopsis above, or output from help.
 * If no operation selector is given, the operation will default to *list*.
 * A *list* operation will default to the current directory if no directory is given.
 * For compatibility with Finder, tags are compared in a case-insensitive manner.